johndatserakis/koa-vue-notes-web/README.md

 - User logs in
 - The server sends and `accessToken` and a `refreshToken` back
 - We take the `accessToken` and decoded it using `jwt-decode`.
 This gets us the logged in user's information.
 We stick this in the Vuex variable `user`.
 Then we store the `refreshToken`.
 - Each protected endpoint will be expecting you to attach the `accessToken` you have to the call (using Authentication: Bearer).
 After a short amount of time, the server will respond with `401 TOKEN EXPIRED`.
 When you see this - that means you need to send your `refreshToken` and `user.email` to the endpoint that deals with `accessToken` refreshing.
-Once you do that, you'll recieved a brand new `accessToken` and `refreshToken`.
+Once you do that, you'll received a brand new `accessToken` and `refreshToken`.
-- Repeate the process as needed.
+- Repeat the process as needed.

 This gets a little tricky when dealing with automatically resending api calls that have failed.
 At first I tried to utilize Axios interceptors - which worked great - but then I couldn't rerun the api call from the component in it's natural state.
 This had the side effect of loading-spinners not being stopped and information not being synced.
-What I settled on was each Vuex action call from a component having a `checkRefreshTokensAndResend()` function that is set to go off if a `401 TOKEN EXPIRED` message is recieved from the backend.
-This works really well and provides a seemless experience to the user.
+What I settled on was each Vuex action call from a component having a `checkRefreshTokensAndResend()` function that is set to go off if a `401 TOKEN EXPIRED` message is received from the backend.
+This works really well and provides a seamless experience to the user.
 Feels a bit hacky though so I'll be studying the material and measuring this solution.

 ### store